 The Muscles of the Thoracic Cage

-There are some other muscles that do not comprise the thoracic wall, but do attach to it.
-These include the pectoralis major, minor, serratus anterior and the scalene muscles.
+There are additional muscles that do not form the thoracic wall, but attach to it.
+These are termed accessory muscles of respiration and include the pectoralis major, minor, serratus anterior and the scalene muscles.

 Intercostals